diolemo/autodl-irssi-wiki/Installation.md

 We highly recommend that you perform a clean install when switching from the official release of autodl-irssi to prevent any possible conflicts.
 Running ``rm -r ~/.irssi/scripts/AutodlIrssi`` in your terminal or deleting that directory through an FTP client is suggested.

 ## Automatic Installation
-**Note: This is just the original author's setup script with the autodl-irssi url changed to our fork.
-It does not work on some newer distros.
-It does not yet include our fork of the [ruTorrent plugin](https://github.com/autodl-community/autodl-rutorrent).
-We suggest manual installation at this time.**
+**Note: This is just the original setup script with the autodl-irssi and ruTorrent plugin urls changed to our forks.
+Some manual operations may be required on some newer distros.**

 The install script will install autodl-irssi and optionally also ruTorrent, the ruTorrent plugin and any other dependencies required to have a fully working ruTorrent install.
 It will ask a few questions and then install whatever you selected.